KiiWiiWii/Obsidian/CompSci/CS409/Revision Lecture.md

 Need to compare and contrast similar patterns so the devil is in the details when studying i.e. builder and factory are quite similar

+Need to know the UML classes to know what classes are part of each pattern.